MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/userguide/working_with_containers.md

 ### A quick runthrough
 Here is a walk through of some common workflows.

-created a virtual switch named "CNet" (using New-VMSwitch).
+This assumes you've installed an OS container image named "Base" and created a virtual switch named "Virtual Switch" (using New-VMSwitch).

 ``` PowerShell
 ### 1. Enumerating images